The 10 Best Fall Festivals in West Virginia! By

 Come celebrate the beginning of fall at the West Virginia Pumpkin Festival in Milton, West Virginia.
 Since 1986, visitors have been enjoying the pumpkin harvest so much so that it’s become one of the state’s largest festivals.
 Truly a family event, the festival has events like juried craft displays, special exhibits and demonstrations of blacksmithing, pottery making, quilting, and other skills from yesteryear.
 Live music is a special treat and can be found in abundance.
 Groups rates are available and parking is free.

-Promoted as the state’s best festival since 1954, the Black Walnut Festival, held each September in Spencer, West Virginia, commemorates the sale of two million pounds of black walnuts sold, creating the recognition that the dark meaty nut was a viable cash crop.
+Promoted as the state’s best festival since 1954, the Black Walnut Festival, which kicks off on the second Thursday of October in Spencer, West Virginia, commemorates the sale of two million pounds of black walnuts sold, creating the recognition that the dark meaty nut was a viable cash crop.
 Admission to the festival is free, and the four-day event has around 50,000 people in attendance to enjoy all things related to the black walnut.
 There are cooking and baking contests, food and craft booths, a parade, car show, band competition, flea market, flower show, and the crowning of the Black Walnut Festival Royal Court.

 The Mothman Festival is one of the most unique celebrations anywhere, and is a point of remembrance for the first sighting of the legendary Mothman, a creature who existence has not been proven, but is believed by many to have given the forewarning of the Silver Bridge collapse that killed 46 people.
 You’ll get to hear international speakers talk about paranormal events, take a picture with the Mothman statue in front of the museum, listen to live music, and have good clean family fun.
 If you’re looking for something different, this is the festival to attend.